merlinboii/RESTful-API/README.md

 ## API PROJECT | RESTful Api
- RESTful API for collecting university and student information.<br>
+ RESTful API for collecting university and student data.<br>
  (This repository is being developed to database connecting)

 ### Technology Stacks